DimitriPalmer22/Relapse-Code-Documentation/_temp/03-15 Game Architecture with Scriptable Objects.md

 ## Scriptable Object Variables
 - Instead of using variables directly in your scripts, use scriptable objects that contain those variables.
 	- For instance, you can have a scriptable object that simply holds a float value.
 You can then reference that scriptable object in your script.
 This way, you can change the value in the scriptable object without having to change the script.
 - However, at some point, this can be VERY annoying.
+We can use the reference class to wrap the reference so we can choose to either use a hard reference or a preset value.
 - This makes it VERY easy to create modular systems that don't rely on hard references.
 Instead, they can just use the reference to the scriptable object.

-## Event Archi
+## Event Architecture